cubemos-dev/sanctions-api/docs/04Quickstart.md

 ## For Developers

-The workflow of the cubemos
+The workflow of the cubemos santions API is straightforward.
+1. Get your personal API Key from cubemos.
+For testing purposes you can also ...
+2. Make a Post request to search for sanctions opposed to a [person](), an [address]() or an [organization]()